 3. you need to remove it when backing in sharper turns

 4. there is tension bars you need to lock and release which apparently hurts when you slip doing it.

 Around 2011 a USA company developed a new style of WDH called the Andersen WDH.
 Now i don’t work for them or get commission from them but i don’t mind endorsing the product as that’s what i use and find it brilliant.

 The Andersen weight distribution hitch is a good design in my opinion as it has these advantages over the earlier style.

 Noticeably reduces trailer bounce as you go over un even roads

 Costs more than earlier style WDH

-Overall i’m happy with the performance of it and highly recommend that the ” SHE’LL be right mate” attitude not be adopted when it comes to safety issues such as weight distribution.
-Me being me i’d like to go into a explanation of how the Anderson hitch works but that would be like re inventing the wheel so please check out the links below for further info.
+Overall I’m happy with the performance of it and highly recommend that the ” SHE’LL be right mate” attitude not be adopted when it comes to safety issues such as weight distribution.
+Me being me I’d like to go into a explanation of how the Anderson hitch works but that would be like re inventing the wheel so please check out the links below for further info.

-For links to more info see below
+Here are some links to more info